-You’ve been good to the environment (and your wallet) by choosing solar.
+You’ve been good to the environment (and your pocketbook) by choosing solar.
 The question: how to stay green when disposing of solar lights and their components?
-This post outlines proper ways to dispose of solar lighting, as well as batteries and light bulbs used in solar lights, most of which are considered hazardous household waste.